-In our third Gifts from the Garden posts, we’re creating herb and flower petal-infused clay facial masks.
+In this Gifts from the Garden post, we’re creating herb and flower petal-infused clay facial masks.
 If you still haven’t finished your list (like me!) this is a perfect DIY holiday gift.
 It’s simple enough to do in an hour or less and you can make a little extra for yourself too!

 The winter weather can be hard on your skin, which is an extremely important organ!
 It works hard to remove toxins from your body, regulate your body temperature, and is actually about 15% of your body weight!
 So… let’s nurture this important part of ourselves with an all natural, glow producing, mood enhancing facial mask.